jaysylvester/citizen/README.md

 ### HTTP Headers

-You can set HTTP headers using the `headers` directive:
+You can set HTTP headers using the `header` directive:

     return {
-      headers: {
+      header: {
         'Cache-Control':  'max-age=86400',
         'Date':           new Date().toISOString()
       }
     }

-You can also set headers directly using Node's `response.setHeader()` method, but using citizen's `headers` directive preserves those headers in the [request cache](#caching-requests-and-controller-actions), so they'll be applied whenever that controller action is pulled from the cache.
+You can also set headers directly using Node's `response.setHeader()` method, but using citizen's `header` directive preserves those headers in the [request cache](#caching-requests-and-controller-actions), so they'll be applied whenever that controller action is pulled from the cache.